Experiment Hazard Class 7.5 – Human Tissue/Materials

 This hazard classification applies to all experiments involving biohazards requiring the use of human tissue/materials.
 Other hazard classifications and their associated hazard controls may also apply to experiments in this hazard class.
 Human tissue/materials must be evaluated to determine their biosafety level and as such will have to follow the process and protocols for the applicable biosafety level.

 Experimenters must plan for additional time (up to four weeks) for review of experiments involving human tissue/material.
-Refer to a summary of information on human tissue/materials research from an NIH guide for further information.
+Refer to a LMS-MNL-8: Research Using Human Subjects or Their Data 2023 (Internal link) research from an NIH guide for further information.

 In addition to an IRB review, human tissues may require approval from the Argonne Institutional Biosafety Committee.
 Please see below for further information.